Constitutional Law on the Multistate Essay Exam: Highly Tested Topics and Tips

-4. Be sure you understand the trickier Constitutional Law issues that are tested
+4. Understand the trickier Constitutional Law tested issues

-Some of these examinees memorize the standards, but they do not properly apply them to the facts because they do not truly understand them.
+Some examinees memorize these concepts, but they do not properly apply them to the facts because they do not truly understand them.

-If you find yourself unable to properly apply the law to the facts, do the following:
+If you find yourself unable to properly apply the law to the facts, try the following:

-- Seek bar exam private tutoring for Constitutional Law (or consult with a study group, if you have one).
+- Seek a tutor for Constitutional Law (or consult with a study group, if you have one).

-- Practice essays and MBE questions and closely analyze the answer explanations, while making notes to yourself of helpful examples.
+- Practice MEE and MBE questions and closely analyze the answer explanations, while making notes to yourself of helpful examples.

 - Review the topics you are having trouble with by doing a Google search.

 Some students feel a false sense of confidence about Constitutional Law.
-Make sure that you actually understand some of the more nuanced issues—they tend to be tested most on the Multistate Essay Exam!
+Make sure that you actually understand the more nuanced issues—they tend to be the most highly tested ones on the MEE!

-Practice is critical if you want to master Constitutional Law on the Multistate Essay Exam.
+Practice is critical if you want to master Constitutional Law on the MEE.
 As an added bonus, you may also see your MBE score improve if you practice Constitutional Law essays.

-Here are some links to (free) Constitutional Law MEE questions and NCBE point sheets.
+Here, we provide you with some links to free Constitutional Law MEE questions and NCBE point sheets.
 (If you would like to purchase a book of Constitutional Law MEE questions and NCBE point sheets, check out our MEE books here.
 You can also see some additional exams on the NCBE website for free here.)

-- Feb 2013 MEE: this covers First Amendment issues
+- February 2013 Constitutional Law MEE: this MEE covers state action and First Amendment free speech.

-- July 2011 MEE: this covers the Equal Protection Clause
+- July 2011 Constitutional Law MEE: this MEE covers state action, the Equal Protection Clause, and the Eleventh Amendment.

 Looking for MEE Help?